KJSarath11/Python-Fullstack/PYTHON/File Handling/FH.md

 - 4 modes to read:-
     1.r (read)- used to take the content from file.
     2.w (write)- used to write in a file.
-    3.x (xmode)- used to write in a file but wont overwrite over another file.
+    3.x (xmode)- used to write in a file but wont overwrite over another file.Exclusive Creation Mode 'x': This mode is used to create a new file, but it raises a FileExistsError if the file already exists
     4.a (append)-used to write in the same file itself rather than overwriting.
 - open(file,mode) :-
     -inbuilt or generic fucntion.